Battle of Vatapi: Aftermath

 Narasimhavarman I constructed a Mallikarjuna Temple at Vatapi to commemorate his victory.
 He also adopted the title "Vatapi-kondan" or "taker of Vatapi".
 He carved an inscription recording his victory on the walls of the Teggina-Irappa temple in Vatapi.
 Paranjothi brought numerous items of war booty to the Pallava kingdom from Vatapai, including a famous icon of the god Ganesha (Ganapati) - known as Vatapi Ganapati, which he enshrined in his home-town.

-In Popular Culture
+In popular culture

 The Battle of Vatapi is the final climactic battle in the Tamil historical fiction novel Sivagamiyin Sapatham by Kalki Krishnamurthy, where the Chalukyan King Pulakeshin II is defeated and killed by the Pallava Army general Pranjothi as a revenge for the defeat of Mahendravarman I in the Battle of Pullalur and also to avenge Sivagami's vow.